kohliamitoj/kohliamitoj/README.md

 I'm Amitoj Singh Kohli, a data enthusiast passionate about leveraging technology to solve complex problems and drive insights from data.
 Here’s a bit about me:

-- 🔭 I’m currently working on an Automated AWS Cloud ETL Solution for Music Streaming Data, focusing on automating daily extractions, data processing, and leveraging AWS services for efficient data flow and analytics.
+- 🔭 I’m currently working on couple of projects:
+  1) Builing an end to end Azure Data Engineering Project, focusing on automating daily extractions, data processing, and leveraging Azure services for efficient data flow and analytics.
+  2) Malaria cell classification using Neural Networks.
+This project aims to address the need for automated and efficient methods of malaria diagnosis by leveraging neural networks to classify images of infected and uninfected cells accurately.
 - 🌱 I’m currently learning advanced Neural Networks and Deep Learning techniques to enhance my skills in predictive analytics and machine learning model development.
 - 👯 I’m looking to collaborate on projects involving big data analytics, cloud technologies, and data science, especially those that aim to make impactful business decisions based on data-driven insights.
 - 🤔 I’m looking for help with exploring the latest in cloud architecture best practices, especially in optimizing data processing and analytics pipelines in cloud environments.